kragen/derctuo/markdown/scribal-basic.md

 in a loop (do they all alias the same underlying variable?) disappear with downward funargs.

 But mutable global variables probably are needed.
-Ruby's solution of prefixing them with `$` seems like the best tradeoff, avoiding the "action at a distance" effect of explicit declarations.
+Ruby’s solution of prefixing them with `$` seems like the best tradeoff, avoiding the “action at a distance” effect of explicit declarations.

 Imaging model
 -------------

 Making graphics was one of the most important aspects of both Logo and BASIC.
 Even on the H89 I was making ASCII-art graphics.
-Nearly all I did in Logo was make graphics, a fact which will surprise anyone who's seen my adult drawings.
-Other people I've talked to about their childhood Logo experience also talked about making graphics.
+Nearly all I did in Logo was make graphics, a fact which will surprise anyone who’s seen my adult drawings.
+Other people I’ve talked to about their childhood Logo experience also talked about making graphics.
 The graphics capability of IBM PC BASIC, Z-BASIC, and GW-BASIC was what I spent all my time on when I programmed those machines.
 Proce55ing is